-8. SELECTION CRITERIA FOR STUDENTS ENTERING FINAL SHOP PLACEMENT

-The Career and Technical Education Director at Weymouth High School will examine, discuss and make recommendations for action on the applications.
+8. SELECTION CRITERIA FOR STUDENTS ENTERING FINAL SHOP PLACEMENT and make recommendations for action on the applications.
 The Director may be assisted by the Guidance Director, Special Educator Lead Teacher, and Academic departments in reviewing the applications for permanent placement.